AI for Key Management and Mitigating Attacks (AIKEMA)

 Professor Tim Watson, University of Warwick

-This project will explore design patterns for resilient IoT at the periphery, delivering a resilient IoT toolkit of patterns that can be applied to migrate a system to a simpler, more easily maintained and more resilient state, or help to design new systems from scratch.
-Drawing upon existing NCSC secure design patterns, building on connected Warwick research in subsumption architectures for cyber security, and by studying systems in the wild and through the use of lab experiments and simulations, the project will also consider socio-technical patterns (eg organisational structures, servitisation and supply chains) and, from a human factors perspective, the need to avoid cognitive overload, working in particularly with TanSec [Nottingham] on the latter.
+The project will explore design patterns for resilient IoT at the periphery, delivering a resilient IoT toolkit of patterns that can be applied to migrate a system to a simpler, more easily maintained and more resilient state, or help to design new systems from scratch.
+Drawing upon existing NCSC secure design patterns, building on connected Warwick research in subsumption architectures for cyber security, and by studying systems in the wild and through the use of lab experiments and simulations, the project will also consider socio-technical patterns (eg organisational structures, servitisation and supply chains) and, from a human factors perspective, the need to avoid cognitive overload.
 An important aspect of the design pattern toolkit will be consideration of attack patterns, including cascade and blended attacks, and how to mitigate them through general resilience, which builds in resilient characteristics without having to list vulnerabilities or threats.

 Security Query-Based Systems (Sec-QBS)